backspaces/agentscript/config/cleantheme/tutorials/5 - View.md

 Notice the file url shown in the browser url area.

-The file url: file:///Users/owen/Downloads/pheromone.html has limitations our https:// urls do not have but this is still useful for simple modificaations.
+The file url: file:///Users/owen/Downloads/pheromone.html has limitations our https:// urls do not have but this is still useful for simple modifications.

 ## TwoDraw Options